SergioCoboLopez/ELN_Sergio/docs/february_23/week_1.md

 ## February 10

 **W** - Viralization paper.
 I want to change the second paragraph.
 But I don't know what I want to say.
+What I would like to say is that there have been previous attempts to find objective classifications, but that is not true.
+There have been models based on dichotomies.

 ## Results of the week